 ADB e-Marketplace for a Water-Secure and Resilient Asia and the Pacific

-The Asian Development Bank (ADB) e-Marketplace spotlights innovative solutions, latest technologies and best practices to deliver smart, resilient, safe, and inclusive water management and services in Asia and the Pacific.
+ADB e-Marketplace spotlights innovative solutions, latest technologies, and best practices for a resilient Asia and the Pacific.

 Plastic waste remains one of the most persistent environmental challenges in Asia and the Pacific.
 Recycling is a critical part of the solution, but effective interventions are not without challenges.
 This e-Marketplace session brings together three complementary technologies addressing different points along the plastics recycling chain.
 Join us for an insightful session exploring practical solutions for recovering, recycling, and reintegrating plastics into use.